viafintech/sepa_file_parser/README.md

 ```

 Please check the code for fields not mentioned here.
-Also check the code for camt052 and camt054.
+Also check the code for other file formats.

 ## Registering new namespaces
 In case you have to parse a namespace which is generally compatible with any of the camt parsers, it is possible to register additional namespaces, without requiring a change to this gem.